Kemdari/Kemdari/README.md

 - 👀 I’m interested in Destruction
 - 🌱 I’m currently learning About drestruction
 - 💞️ I’m looking to collaborate on destroying humanity
-- 📫 How to reach me My Secret Kair
+- 📫 How to reach me My Secret Lair
-- 😄 Pronouns: DRAGON
+- 😄 Pronouns: DRAGON/WYRM
 - ⚡ Fun fact: I am a dragon

 <!---